pigeon-nation/p48/README.md

 # A 2048 game written for the terminal

 #### UNIX-like only.
-Tested and working on MacOS and Ubuntu
+Tested and working on MacOS and Ubuntu.

 To build, use:
 ```bash